isomerpages/moe-acspri/_our-programmes/Aesthetics (Art & Music).md

 </li>
 </ul>
 <p>For Primary 1 to Primary 3, the visual art curriculum focuses on the hands-on,
-experiential aspects where they get to ‘play’ and ‘explore’ different art media and art elements.
+experiential aspects where students get to ‘play’ and ‘explore’ different art media and art elements.
 For Primary 4 to Primary 6, students are ready to progress deeper in various art forms/media.
 The curriculum aims to ensure continuity in achieving the key learning outcomes of “seeing”, “expressing” and “appreciating”.</p>